Mootisma/BooTao2/README.md

 A minion that mimicks Furina\
 A minion that mimicks Yelan\
 A sword that mimicks Thorns\
+A minion that mimicks Xiangling\
+A weapon that mimicks Fiammetta\
-A minion that mimicks Xiangling
+A minion that mimicks Skadi the Corrupting Heart

 ## Todo
 Surtr\